lava-nc/lava-dl/lava/lib/dl/slayer/README.md

-# Lava-dl-SLAYER
+# Lava-DL SLAYER

 `lava.lib.dl.slayer` is an enhanced version of [SLAYER](https://github.com/bamsumit/slayerPytorch).
 It now supports a wide variety of learnable event-based _neuron models_, _synapse_, _axon_, and _dendrite_ properties.
 Other enhancements include various utilities useful during training for event IO, visualization,and filtering as well as logging of training statistics.

-Here are the key new feature highlights:
+**Highlight Features**

 * Resonator, Adaptive leaky neuron dynamics in addtion to conventional Leaky neuron dynamics
 * Sigma-Delta wrapper around arbitrary neuron dynamics